usnistgov/mobile-threat-catalogue/_cellular-threats/CEL-8.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        "Locate and turn off the device actively jamming the vicinity":
+        "Detect, locate, and deactivate the interfering with the base station radio interface.":
-            -
+            - Mobile Network Operator
 ---